shrayasr/moob/README.md

 Well mainly because i dont know ruby :P But also because i wanted to see how we could manage such chunks of data through just the shell .

 ###Install
-`moob init` will initialize a moob repository in your current directory and set the environment variable `$MOOB_PATH` to it.
+`moob init` will initialize a moob repository in your `home` directory

 ###Quickie guide
 ```
 $ moob init
-moob! initialized in '/users/shrayas/'
+moob! initialized

 $ moob bookmarks
 moob!
 Created a new list : 'bookmarks'